Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 This paper studies the multirobot active mapping problem and proposes AIM-Mapping, which is an effective mapping framework based on deep reinforcement learning.
-The framework uses an asymmetric feature representation module to encode the disparity of observation and privilege information, and use the disparity feature as the state value of the actor-critic training framework.
-The mutual information between observation and privilege information will be used as the supervised information of the above framework.
-For decision-making, a topological representation is first constructed incorporating both structure information and geometric distance information.
+The framework uses an asymmetric feature representation module to encode the disparity between partial-map and privileged information, and use the disparity feature as the state value of the actor-critic training framework.
+The mutual information between partial-map and privileged information will be used as the supervised information of the above framework.
+For decision-making, a topological representation is first constructed incorporating both structural information and geometric distance information.
 A graph matching mechanism is then applied to assign the goal point to each robot.
-Qualitative and quantitative experiments are conducted on the public iGibson environment and the results validate the effectiveness of the proposed method.
+Qualitative and quantitative experiments are conducted on both the public iGibson environment and real-world scenarios, and the results validate the effectiveness of the proposed method.
 In our future work, we plan to further explore the potential of the asymmetric information.

+\begin{IEEEbiography}[{ }]{Jiyu Cheng} received the B.E. degree in automation from Shandong University, Jinan, China, in 2015, and the Ph.D. degree in electronic engineering from The Chinese University of Hong Kong, Hong Kong, in 2019.
+He is currently an Associate Professor with the Department of Control Science and Engineering, Shandong University.
+His current research interests include multirobot system, robot perception and skill learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Junhui Fan} is a graduate student in the School of Control Science and Engineering at Shandong University.
+He received his B.E. degree in Automation from China University of Mining and Technology.
+His research interests include multi-robot systems, multi-agent reinforcement learning. \end{IEEEbiography}